Diffraction Gratings Tutorial

 Utilizing Eqs.
 2 and 3, we can find the grating equation for a blazed grating at twice the blaze angle:

-There is one final case that plays an important role in monochromators and spectrometers, the Littrow configuration.
+The Littrow configuration refers to a specific geometry for blazed gratings and plays an important role in monochromators and spectrometers.
 In this configuration, the angle of incidence of the incoming and diffracted light are the same, = , and > 0 so

 The Littrow configuration angle, , is dependent on the most intense order ( = 1), the design wavelength, , and the grating spacing .
 It is easily shown that the Littrow configuration angle, , is equal to the blaze angle, , at the design wavelength.
 The Littrow / Blaze angles for all Thorlabs' Blazed Gratings can be found in the grating specs tables.